CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 export default api;
 ```

 First we import `axios`, then call its `create()` method to create a new Axios instance configured with our server's base URL.
-We'll provide the default `localhost` URL that our server will run on.
+We provide the default `localhost` URL that our server will run on.
 Then we create an `api` object that we're going to export with our own interface.
 We give it a `loadRestaurants()` method.
 In that method, we call the Axios client's `get()` method to make an HTTP `GET` request to the path `/restaurants` under our base URL.
 Axios resolves to a `response` value that has a `data` field on it with the response body.
 In cases like ours where the response will be JSON data, Axios will handle parsing it to return a JavaScript data structure.
 So by returning `response.data` our application will receive the data the server sends.

 Now, why aren't we unit testing this API?
 We could set it up to pass in a fake Axios object and mock out the `get()` method on it.
-But there is a unit testing principle: **don't mock what you don't own.** There are a few reasons for this.
-First, if you mock third party code but you get the functionality wrong, then your tests will pass against your mock, but won't work against the real third-party library.
+But there is a unit testing principle: **don't mock what you don't own.** There are a few reasons for this:

+- If you mock third party code but you get the functionality wrong, then your tests will pass against your mock, but won't work against the real third-party library.
 This is especially risky when the behavior of the library changes from how it worked when you first wrote the test.
-Also, some of the value of unit tests is in allowing you to design the API of your dependencies, but since you can't control the API of the third-party library, you don't get the opportunity to affect the API.
+- Some of the value of unit tests is in allowing you to design the API of your dependencies, but since you can't control the API of the third-party library, you don't get the opportunity to affect the API.
 (Pull requests to open-source projects notwithstanding!)

 So how can you test code with third-party dependencies if you can't mock them?
 The alternative is to do what we did here: **wrap the third-party code with your *own* interface that you do control, and mock that.** In our case, we decided that we should expose a `loadRestaurants()` method that returns our array of restaurants directly, not nested in a `response` object.
 That module that wraps the third-party library should be as simple as possible, with as little logic as possible—ideally without any conditionals.
 That way, you won't even feel the need to test it.
 Consider our application here.
 Yes, we could write a unit test that if Axios is called with the right method, it resolves with an object with a data property, and confirm that our code returns the value of that data property.
 But at that point the test is almost just repeating the production code.
 This code is simple enough that we can understand what it does upon inspection.
 And our Cypress test will test our code in integration with the third party library, ensuring that it successfully makes the HTTP request.